Steveorevo/node-red-contrib-actionflows/README.md

 ![#deployed Event](/actionflows/demo/deployed.jpg?raw=true "#deployed Event")

 This feature can be used to obtain the subflow instance name should you require a reference to it within your subflow object instance.
+In addition, the Node-RED runtime instance's settings are exposed in `msg.settings` allowing your flows to know the uiPort, settingsFile folder, httpRoot, etc.

 [Download the #deployed event example flow here.](/actionflows/demo/deployed.json)